1. General Statement of Policy

-2.1 All application forms used by the University for a place of study must require applicants to state whether they have unspent criminal convictions using the following form of words:
+2.1 Application forms used by the University for a place of study may require applicants to state whether they have unspent criminal convictions using the following form of words:

 “The University requires you to state whether you have a relevant criminal conviction.
-Please tick either the ‘Yes’ or ‘No’ box.
+Please tick the ‘Yes’ box if you have a relevant criminal conviction you need to declare or leave the box blank if you do not.
 If you tick ‘Yes’ you may be required to provide details of any convictions.”

-A statement should be included in all University application forms to the effect:
+A statement should be included on the University application form when this question is asked, to the effect of:

 “I confirm that, to the best of my knowledge, the information given in this form is correct and complete”.